ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/security-permissions.md

 - **MONITOR**
     The MONITOR role grants access to all monitoring operations and to the monitoring UI.
 - **TASK_ROUTER**
-    The TASK_ROUTER role implies acess to creating Tasks in all Workbaskets without having READ permissions for them.
-This role is used for automateted scripts, not for persons.
+    The TASK_ROUTER role implies access to creating Tasks in all Workbaskets without having READ permissions for them.
+This role is used for automated scripts, not for persons.

- You can assigns roles to users or groups in the ```taskana.properties```file.
-Read more about ldap configuration [here](../configuration/taskana-properties/ldap-configuration.md)
+ You can assign roles to users or groups in the ```taskana.properties``` file.
+Read more about LDAP configuration [here](../configuration/taskana-properties/ldap-configuration.md)

 ## Access to Workbaskets

 Kadai Java library uses WorkbasketAccessItems for authorization.
 WorkbasketAccessItems are stored in the WorkbasketAccessList database table.
-Each WorkbaketAccessItems contains values for each of the following permissions: *READ, OPEN, APPEND, TRANSFER, DISTRIBUTE and CUSTOM_1 through CUSTOM_12*.
-A WorkbasketAccessItem belong to a specific Workbasket-User or Workbasket-Group pair.
+Each WorkbasketAccessItems contains values for each of the following permissions: *READ, OPEN, APPEND, TRANSFER, DISTRIBUTE and CUSTOM_1 through CUSTOM_12*.
+A WorkbasketAccessItem belongs to a specific Workbasket-User or Workbasket-Group pair.
 The user or group are specified by their accessId (for example "user-1-1").
-The different permissions have following meaning:
+The different permissions have the following meaning:

 | Permission            | Meaning                                                                                                                                                                                                                                                               |
 |-----------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|